zergov/venomq/README.md

 # Venomq
-Zero dependency AMQP message broker
+A work in progress, zero dependency AMQP message broker.

 ## Introduction
-I wanted to play with elixir and also learn a bit more about how the transport layer works.
-I thought building an AMQP broker from scatch would be fun and a cool learning experience, so here it is :).
+I got interested on how rabbitmq works, so I decided to roll my own AMQP broker.
+It's a nice learning experience as of now!
+I learned a lot of things while coding on this project.

 ## starting the broker
 You will need [elixir](https://elixir-lang.org/install.html) installed on your machine.